rust-lang/rfcs/text/0000-dll-kind.md

 Sometimes a crate may know exactly which dll it wants to link against, but which import library it ends up linking against is unknown.
 In particular the d3dcompiler.lib provided by the Windows SDK can link to several different versions of the d3dcompiler dll depending on which version of the Windows SDK the user has installed. `kind="dll"` would allow `winapi` to link to a specific version of that dll and ensure the symbols are correct for that version.

+This would also allow `winapi` to not have to bundle import libraries for the `pc-windows-gnu` targets, saving on bandwidth and disk space for users.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation